PGBBS/pgbbs.github.io/_pages/brown-bag.md

 layout: page
 ---

-We meet every week during the lecture time for some sandwiches and apfelschorle -- and discuss topics on our nerdy minds.
+We meet in R 249, ITZ, every week during the lecture time for some sandwiches and apfelschorle -- and discuss topics on our nerdy minds.
 The default date is :

     Thursday afternoon, ~18:00